 The PAX 3 has a built-in 3,500 mAh battery that charges in about 2.5 hours with a USB cable or 90 minutes using the PAX charging dock.
 That’s enough battery life for up to 10 vaping sessions depending on length and temperature.
 The Arizer ArGo, on the other hand, uses a removable 18650 battery.
 It includes a battery with a capacity of 3,000 mAh.
 While the PAX 3 has better battery life, the ArGo allows you to use spare batteries.
 If a battery dies, you can simply remove it and install another one.
 The ArGo also works while the battery charges via USB.
 The PAX 3 does not work while charging.

-The Arizer ArGo is both larger and heavier than the PAX 3 with a volume of a bit over 5 cubic inches and weight of 4.8 ounces.
-The PAX 3, meanwhile, has a volume of about 4.5 cubic inches and weight of 3.35 ounces.
+The Arizer ArGo is both larger and heavier than the PAX 3 with a volume of a bit over 5 cubic cm and weight of 137 g.
+The PAX 3, meanwhile, has a volume of about 4.5 cubic cm and weight of 95 g.
 With its smooth outer case and sleek design, the PAX 3 is definitely easier to carry in a pocket.
 Both devices are, however, highly portable.
 When you press a button on the back of the ArGo, the body of the vaporizer extends to cover and protect the delicate glass stem.
 If you carry a spare battery for your ArGo, carry the battery in a protective case.
 Lithium-ion batteries can short circuit when they touch other metal objects.
 A case keeps the battery’s metal terminals from touching your keys or spare change.